fredfeng/CS162/homework/hw1/README.md

 | [`relabel.ml`](relabel.ml)   | Practice recursion on trees and simulating state mutation in a functional way. |

-Implement a function `relabel : ’a tree -> int tree` that will label a tree according to the order in which a node is first visited by depth-first search.
+Implement a function `relabel : 'a tree -> int tree` that will label a tree according to the order in which a node is first visited by depth-first search.
 Labels start at 0 and are incremented by 1 each time.

 ```ocaml
 # relabel (Node ('r', Node ('e', Leaf 'l', Leaf 'a'), Node ('b', Leaf 'e', Leaf 'l')));;